mhewedy/spring-data-jpa-mongodb-expressions/README.md

 $or      |  expr1 or expr2
 $and     |  expr1 and expr2

+## Limitations:
+This library by design doesn't support joining multiple entites. this decision took to keep things simple and more importanlty in order not to make the generated sql queries not optimized.
+However if you have such need you can create a DB View and map it to an entity, it will allow to much better queries.

 ## Thanks:

 Special thanks to [Rashad Saif](https://github.com/rashadsaif) and Hamada Elnoby for helping in the design, inspring with ideas, and for doing the review for the code.